Idlewild (band): 100 Broken Windows (1999–2001)

 Idlewild eventually returned to Edinburgh in 1999 to begin writing new songs, and contacted engineer Bob Weston, from Chicago, who recorded six songs with them in London.
 These songs held a more aggressive, emptier sound than those previously, and the band were pleased with the results; however, they remained unsure of their direction.
 During the summer, Idlewild were invited to play at the opening of the Scottish Parliament in Edinburgh, a momentous day for Scottish history.
 Scotland is where the band would remain for a while, letting the surrounding environment influence their songwriting and letting the songs represent the band as they were.
 Hitting a stride, the band returned to the studio with producer Dave Eringa and recorded "Little Discourage" and "Roseability" in their first session.
 Very happy with the results, the band continued to record what would become their second full-length album, 100 Broken Windows.
-The song "Little Discourage" was released in September and brought Idlewild a larger fan-base and much more radio play.
+Little Discourage was released in September and brought Idlewild a larger fan-base and much more radio play.
 Hope Is Important was released in America, and to support it, the band performed a small number of tour dates on the East Coast.
 The remainder of the year was spent mixing the new album in Glasgow.

 In March the following year, the band released "Actually it's Darkness" and embarked on their biggest UK tour to date.
 Jeremy Mills joined the band on tour, playing guitar and keyboards.
-Their sound had now evolved from simplistic punk-rock to a more mature sound resembling R.E.M., Echo & the Bunnymen, and The Smiths.
+Their sound had now evolved from simplistic punk rock to a more mature sound resembling R.E.M., Echo & the Bunnymen and The Smiths.
 100 Broken Windows reached silver status in the UK and the band went on tour in Europe and North America.
 Further singles released from the album included "These Wooden Ideas" and "Roseability".

 As 2001 began, the band re-entered the studio, this time with producer Stephen Street, to record songs written in the last half of 2000.
 While happy with the results the band put their next album aside to tour America.
 American music magazine Spin named 100 Broken Windows the "number one album you didn't hear in 2000" and the album received other rave reviews in the American press on its release in April.
 Whilst touring the album in America, Allan Stewart replaced Jeremy Mills as touring guitarist.
-Readers of The Skinny magazine in Scotland would retrospectively vote 100 Broken Windows 'The Scottish Album of the Decade' in December 2009.
+Readers of The Skinny magazine in Scotland would retrospectively vote 100 Broken Windows "The Scottish Album of the Decade" in December 2009.